 Register your party with local police.

-Each state in Australia (not ACT) has its own Party Register along with tips how to enjoy a safe and fun party.
+Each state in Australia has its own Party Register along with tips how to enjoy a safe and fun party.

 The simple question is: Why wouldn’t you register?

 - Its simple and free

 - Means your local Police know about you and your party

 Register your party with Victoria Police and they will an keep an eye on your party.. for free!

 The Victoria Police Partysafe program is about minimising the risks such as violence, intoxicated guests, or gatecrashers so that party hosts and their guests can stay safe and have fun.

 Victoria Police Partysafe allows you to register your party with the police online or at your local police station.

 The registration form is important to ensure police are aware of the event and can provide timely assistance if things start to get out of hand.